andresgomezfrr/prozzie/tests/README.md

 ## Actual tests
 ### Raw tests
-Currently, the few tests implemented are in tests.sh.
+Currently, the few tests implemented are under `tests/`.
 Use `make check` to run all of them in your environment.
 Please note that these tests could be destructive or add unwanted data to the prozzie installation, so don't execute it in production code.

+Tests function needs to start with `test_`, and they have available the nexts
+environments:
+:PROZZIE_PREFIX
+Where is the prozzie installed. `/opt/prozzie` by default.

 ### Coverage
 You can use `make coverage` to get the coverage, what run the test suite under